Shared Hosting for Everyone, imagined by developers, for developers.Discovering the Public Cloud

 get the tarbal and use the client of your choice.

 The maximum number of simultaneous connections per user is 50.
-On request, it is possible to change this for VPS and dedicated servers.
+On request, it is possible to change this for Private Cloud.

 It is possible to see the names of all of the databases and users on the PostgreSQL servers.
 This is a limitation on PostgreSQL usage in a shared environment.
 Databases contents are NOT reachable.